adamkasztenny/employee-title-generator/README.md

 # Employee Title Generator

-Generate vanity titles for your employees, e.g. Senior Chairman of Product Operations.
+Generate vanity titles for your employees, e.g. Senior Chair of Product Operations.
 The frontend for this project can be found [here](https://github.com/adamkasztenny/employee-title-generator-frontend).

 ## Starting the server